Antize/Free-CCleaner-Auto-Update-Outdated/README.md

 ## CCleaner Auto Update
 Free automatic updater for [CCleaner](https://www.ccleaner.com), number-one tool for cleaning your PC.

+Free version of CCleaner only notifies when a new version is available, so everytime update must be downloaded and installed manually, CCleaner-Auto-Updater does it automatically for you.

 ## Last Version
 **Free CCleaner Auto Update (Ver.0.3)**

-## What is CCleaner Auto Update ?
-Free version of CCleaner only notifies when a new version is available, so everytime update must be downloaded and installed manually, **CCleaner-Auto-Updater** does it automatically for you.

 ## Do you have an issue?
 [Come on Discord:](https://discord.gg/GXZwBeG) https://discord.gg/GXZwBeG